 The amount of your refund for your driving performance is determined by our Pay How You Drive offer.
 There is an entitlement to a refund if the following prerequisites are cumulatively applicable:

-Limit of 5,000 km driven reached in an insurance year;
+Limit of 5,000 km driven reached in first insurance year;

 Activation of the kasko2go app: The kasko2go app must be activated before and during every journey.
 We have developed technology that allows the kasko2go app to activate automatically (automatic start-stop) as soon as the app detects movement.
 Our app is also programmed to detect automatically whether you are driving or whether you are on foot.
-The app is only activated for driving.
-An appropriate symbol on the smartphone taskbar indicates that the app is being executed in the background.
 Scoring for this journey is calculated and displayed after each journey.
 The value of this scoring determines whether you are entitled to a PHYD refund.

 Scoring value of more than 59: If your scoring result is more than 60 at the end of an insurance year, you receive a PHYD refund for the variable cover elements (liability, collision insurance).
 You can see the amount of the refund from the table below: